 The Arizona desert is hard on plants, even those in landscaped urban settings.
-Yellow Bells is one of several shrubs that are recommended for people who want hardy desert plants that are perennial (you need to plant them only once).
-Some additional reasons for their popularity include: they're inexpensive, readily available, low maintenance, relatively drought resistant, and vibrant bloomers through much of the year.
+Yellow Bells (Tecoma stans) are one of several shrubs recommended for people who want hardy desert plants that are perenial (you need to plant them only once).
+Some additional reasons for their popularity include: They're inexpensive, readily available, low-maintenance, relatively drought-resistant, and vibrant bloomers through much of the year.

-The bush is often used in landscaping as a background screen, in plantings around large patios and ramadas, and in natural desert landscaping.
+The Yellow Bells bush is often used in landscaping as a background screen, in plantings around large patios and ramadas, and in natural desert landscaping.
 Yellow Bells can also enhance the authentic look of regional or Spanish architecture and are a good choice for a desert butterfly garden.
 The blooms are bright yellow and tubular; they look like elongated bells, perfect for attracting hummingbirds and bees.
 The vibrant green leaves are lance-shaped and resemble feathers.
 They have a rapid growth rate and are best planted in late winter.

-The botanical name for Yellow Bells is Bignoniaceae, Tecoma stans.
-It's also called the Yellow Elder or Trumpet Bush.
+Yellow Bells can thrive in a harsh environment.
 The plant is a native of the Sonoran Desert which covers areas of the southwestern United States in Arizona and California and of northwestern Mexico.
 It's the hottest desert in Mexico, with temperatures topping out at 120 degrees Fahrenheit and rainfall measuring at less than 10 inches per year.
-It's a harsh environment, but in addition to Yellow Bells, cacti, brush, and a few other blooming plants call it home.

-Yellow Bells is an evergreen shrub that loves sun and heat.
-It blooms from late spring through early fall, and It can be grown in a container as well as directly in the ground.
-It is drought-resistant and does well in almost any soil.
-When first planted, an application of slow-release fertilizer is recommended, but it's not necessary to repeat fertilizing in subsequent seasons.
+This evergreen shrub blooms from late spring through early fall.
+It can be grown in a container as well as directly in the ground.
 These fast-growing plants are typically 3-6 feet tall in the U.S. and several feet wide but they can reach up to 12 feet tall and can be pruned to form a tree.
 They are best planted in areas with lots of surrounding room and shouldn't be placed too close to structures or to swimming pools.

 This desert plant requires very little care once it's established.
 It will freeze back in the winter months when temperatures dip below 28 degrees Fahrenheit.
 If a Yellow Bells plant gets frost damage in the winter, cut it back and it will grow again in the spring.